 The key idea of a successful straw structure for egg drop project, from physics point of view, is to find a design that the straw will divert or absorb most of the forces, thus little force goes to the egg.

-Lessons we learned from the project design process
+Lessons we learned from the egg drop challenge project design process

 Focus on the design process, instead of result.
 Use the design process worksheet to help you.
 You can download the design sheet for free at the bottom of this post.

-Don’t expect others’ ideas will work for you.
+Don’t assume others’ successful ideas will automatically work for you.
 One of the sources we get our idea from is this Egg Drop Design YouTube video.
 The guy in the video made it look so easy to use a straw structure.
 We copied his idea, but failed.
 Do learn from others’ ideas.
-However the key is to think through the reasons behind each design and analyze the causes to fail or success.
+However the key is to think through the reasons behind each design and analyze the causes of failure or success.

 More process and design tricks we learned through this project

 Use plastic food wrap to wrap up the egg.
 If the egg broke, the egg white and yolk won’t flow or splash everywhere.
 This makes cleaning up a lot easier.

 It is easier to use duct tape or washi tape to fix the straws together into shapes.
 Hot glue works well too, but it may not be a good option for younger kids.